 Responding to IRS Notices

-Responding to IRS notices promptly is crucial to preventing or resolving a bank levy.
+Responding promptly after certain IRS issues and certified mail notices is crucial to preventing or resolving a bank levy, and you may still have appeal rights if you disagree with the action.
+The key levy and notice stage is the final notice sent before assets are seized.
+Responding quickly to notices where the IRS previously requested information can help avoid further collection action.
 If you disagree with the assessed amount or face wrongful levies, you can appeal the IRS’s decisions.
 The Federal Payment Levy Program (FPLP) allows the IRS to collect tax debts through levies, making timely communication with the IRS essential to avoid complications.
 Providing accurate information when filling out IRS forms related to levy release requests is essential to avoid further complications.

 If your levy removal request is rejected, you can file an appeal to challenge the IRS’s decision.
 This process ensures that you have multiple avenues to address and resolve the levy situation.